Kausheekraj/docker_nginx-compose/README.md

 # docker_nginx-compose

-📄 README.md — Kausheek’s Custom Nginx with Docker Compose
-# 🚀 Docker Task-3: Kausheek’s Custom Nginx Deployment
+# 🚀 Docker Task-  Custom Nginx Deployment

 This project builds and deploys a custom Nginx container using Docker Compose on an AWS EC2 instance.
 It demonstrates containerization, image customization, volume mounting, and automated provisioning via EC2 user data.